Slovakia Country Commercial Guide

 Topics include Openness to Investment, Legal and Regulatory systems, Dispute Resolution, Intellectual Property Rights, Transparency, Performance Requirements, State-Owned Enterprises, Responsible Business Conduct, and Corruption.

 Slovakia has a small, open, export-oriented economy and a population of 5.45 million people.
-It joined the EU and NATO in 2004 and the Eurozone in 2009.
+It joined the OECD in 2000, the EU and NATO in 2004, and the Eurozone in 2009.
 Slovakia is an attractive destination for foreign direct investment (FDI), with a favorable geographic location in the heart of Europe and a skilled workforce.
 Government authorities generally encourage and display a positive attitude towards FDI.
-The current ruling coalition, which took power in March 2020 and continued its work in an interim capacity following a no-confidence vote in December 2022, has implemented a range of measures to improve the investment and business climate.

-Slovakia remains the largest per capita car producer in the world, with four established car-manufacturers, an additional international automaker announcing plans to open a plant, and hundreds of suppliers.
+Slovakia remains the largest per capita car producer in the world, with four established car-manufacturers and an additional international automaker preparing to open a plant, and hundreds of suppliers.
 Manufacturing industries, including automotive; machinery and transport equipment; metallurgy; electronics; chemicals; and pharmaceuticals remain attractive and have the potential for further growth.
-Due to the government’s focus on reducing dependence on Russian energy imports and growing demand from consumers, green energy production, energy efficiency products, and diversely sourced fossil-based and nuclear fuels are also sectors with potential.
+Efforts to reduce Slovakia’s dependence on Russian energy imports and growing demand from consumers drives interest and potential growth in green energy production, energy efficiency products, and diversely sourced fuels.

 Positive aspects of the Slovak investment climate include: